-This is a simple to sew padded holder to keep all your sewing tools in one place.
+This is a simple to sew sewing travel roll project to keep all your sewing tools in one place.
 Alternatively, use it to store make-up or painting brushes when out and about!
 You can easily increase the size if you want a bigger case – just measure your longest tool or brush and cut fabrics a bit bigger.
 Easy to make for novice sewers too using a sewing machine, you’ll have it made in no time!

 You will need…

 2 pieces of co-ordinating fabric measuring 20cm x 47cm for the inner and outer roll.
 We used ‘Skopelos’ by Art Gallery Fabrics provided by Hantex.

 1 piece of fabric measuring 18cm x 47cm for pockets